timdp/hampster/README.md

     `name` already exists in the current working directory.
 If no such directory exists, perform a `git clone --recursive` on the `repository`.

-2. For every package, run `npm install` and `npm link` inside its repository.
+2. For every package, run `npm link` inside its repository.

 3. For every package, inspect its `package.json` to build a dependency tree.